oschneid/PopRock/README.md

 ###Running React Voodle:

 * Open a terminal window and type: `npm run dev`.
-* While this process is running, open a *new* terminal window in the React Voodle directoryand type: `node server.js`.
+* While this process is running, open a *new* terminal window in the React Voodle directory and type: `node server.js`.

 --
 ##Processing Voodle